Home » GI Bill » Post-9/11 GI Bill: The Ultimate Overview

 You need to consider carefully your own situations, and check with your education officer or counselor, before applying for Tuition Assistance Top-Up.

-The VA will pay you up to $100 a month for a private tutor, up to a maximum amount of $1,200.
+The VA will pay you up to $100 a month for a private tutor, up to a maximum amount which may vary year to year.
 The tutor must meet the college’s qualifications and can’t be a close relative.

 NEXT STEP: How to Get Your Post-911 GI Bill Benefits